top of page

 Introduction

-This personal statement presents the journey of a Korean nurse with extensive experience in ICU nursing, highlighting the transition from early childhood aspirations to a mature career choice in nurse anesthesia.
-The narrative emphasizes resilience, cultural adaptability, and a deep commitment to patient care, offering an inspiring example for those pursuing a career as a Certified Registered Nurse Anesthetist (CRNA).
+This personal statement outlines the path of a Korean nurse with significant ICU nursing experience, showcasing the evolution from childhood dreams to a well-considered career in nurse anesthesia.
+The story underscores resilience, cultural adaptability, and a strong dedication to patient care, providing an inspiring model for those aiming to become a Certified Registered Nurse Anesthetist (CRNA).

 Personal Statement